Ruthvik2707/figma_to_html/README.md

 - Background image URLs

 ### what Failed
--The position of html overlapps and hard to position these -assets are not extracted properly
+- The position of html overlapps and hard to position these
+- assets are not extracted properly
--need to place asstes and positions based on the figma
+- need to place asstes and positions based on the figma

 ## Author